PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 ## Introduction
 The `App` class represents your entire app.
-It is used to:
+It is mainly used to:

+* Create the first page shown to the user
 * Keep track of the app's global state through the app's instance variables (known as *app variables*)
-* Create the first page shown to the user

 You should create your own class inheriting from `App` and in which you override some methods to give your own app the specific behavior you want it to have, as shown below.